openworm/owmeta/docs/making_dataObjects.rst

     ...     subject = ObjectProperty(value_type=Worm)
     ...     route_of_entry = DatatypeProperty()
     ...     reaction = DatatypeProperty()

+    # Do some accounting stuff to register the classes.
+Usually happens behind
+    # the scenes.
     >>> m = Mapper(('PyOpenWorm.dataObject.DataObject',))
     >>> ModuleRecorder.add_listener(m)
     >>> m.process_classes(Drug, Experiment)

-I can then make a Drug object for moon rocks and describe an experiment by Aperture Labs::
+So, we have created I can then make a Drug object for moon rocks and describe an experiment by Aperture Labs::

     >>> ctx = Context(ident='http://example.org/experiments', mapper=m)